AlinaHameed/2025-01-22-learning-about-version-control/README.md

 # Learning about Version Control
-Solving merger conflicts is easy!
+Solving merge conflicts is easy!